nios-students/docs/wiki/other-materials.md

 Writer of terminal QnA(Physics, Chemistry, biology and Mathematics) **dahej_~~daddy~~**

-Writer of Chemistry and maths notes compiler and editor of guide of maths **Musicholic_20**
+Writer of student made notes Chemistry, English and maths.
+Compiler and editor of guide of maths **Musicholic_20**

 English formats